-OJJDP invites nonprofit and for-profit organizations (including tribal nonprofit and for-profit organizations) and institutions of higher education (including tribal institutions of higher education) to submit applications in response to this solicitation.
+Eligible applicants are limited to states (including territories), units of local government (including federally recognized tribal governments, as determined by the Secretary of the Interior), nonprofit and for-profit organizations (including tribal nonprofit and for-profit organizations), and institutions of higher education (including tribal institutions of higher education).
 For-profit organizations must agree to forgo any profit or management fee.
 (See Eligibility, page 5.)

 OJJDP welcomes applications that involve two or more entities; however, one eligible entity must be the applicant and the others must be proposed as subrecipients.
-The applicant must be the entity with primary responsibility for conducting and leading the program.
+The applicant must be the entity with primary responsibility for conducting and leading the project.